-ACH only works with US bank accounts and all payments will be processed in USD.
+ACH only works with US bank accounts, and all payments are processed in USD.

 What is Plaid?
 Is it secure?

-Plaid is a third-party service that allows users to securely connect their financial accounts to an app in seconds.
+Plaid is a third-party service that allows users to connect their financial accounts to an app in seconds securely.
 Plaid is used by hundreds of apps such as Venmo, Expensify, and TransferWise.
 To learn more about Plaid security, click here.